home-energy-foundry/hem0424/README.md

 output from running the unittest module should indicate the issue(s) that need to be resolved.

 # Running using Cython
-Cython can be used to compile Python code to C to improve the runtime of SAP.
+Cython can be used to compile Python code to C to improve the runtime of HEM.
 To do this you need to run slightly different commands.

 Note. before running make sure you install cython.
 ```bash
 pip install cython==0.29.35
 ```

-Then you run the following commands to convert and run the C version of SAP.
+Then you run the following commands to convert and run the C version of HEM.

 ### RHEL 7 / CentOS 7:
 1. Cython compiler converting specific .py files to C and saving them to a new directory called "build_directory"